qua-platform/qua-libs/Quantum Control Applications/1.0 Single Fixed Transmon/Use Case 1 - Schuster Lab - Qubit Frequency Tracking/README.md

 <img src="https://latex.codecogs.com/svg.image?\mathcal{P}(e)\sim&space;A\left(1&plus;\cos\text{(2\ensuremath{\pi}\ensuremath{\frac{1}{f_{ref}}}\ensuremath{\Delta}&plus;\ensuremath{\phi})}\right)" />

-Since we want later an error signal symmetric around zero detuning, we took the fixed tau to be '1/f_ref'.
+Since we want later an error signal symmetric around zero detuning, we took the fixed tau to be `1/f_ref`.
 So the osscilation frequency in the frequency domain is `1 / f_ref`.
-Note that it is possible to choose other values of `tau0` and maybe get better results.
+Note that it is possible to choose other values of `tau` and maybe get better results.
 We didn't try to optimize it.
 Here are the frequency-domain results:

 ![fd_ramsey.png](fd_ramsey.png)